 In fact, the Pakistani rupee “has emerged as the world’s best-performing currency as it appreciated the most against the US dollar” in the early months of 2021.
 So, let’s take a look at how the Pakistani rupee has developed to become what it is today.

 The Pakistani rupee originated in 1947 when Pakistan gained independence from the British Empire.
 The newly independent nation of Pakistan did not have the infrastructure in place to immediately establish a central banking system.
 That is why in the first year of Pakistan’s independence, Pakistan used the British Indian Rupee which was stamped with the words ‘Government of Pakistan’.

 As the banking system emerged and the printing press was established, the new Pakistani rupee notes went into circulation.
-Denominations of 1, 2, 5, 10 and 100 rupee notes were released into circulation on the 1st April 1948.
+Denominations of 1, 2, 5, 10 and 100 rupee notes were released into circulation on the 1st of April 1948.

 In the following years, the currency underwent some changes.
 Originally, the currency was divided into 16 annas, each of 4 pice or 12 pie.
 However, in 1961 the currency was decimalised.
 The currency remains in this state today.
 The Pakistani rupee is now subdivided into 100 pice or paise.

 On the coins currently in circulation you can see illustrations of the Crescent and Star on one side.
 On the ₨.10 the reverse illustration is the Faisal Mosque in Islamabad and on the ₨.50 the reverse illustration is a side portrait of Abdul Sattar Edhii.

 The depictions on the rupee notes are also quite interesting and highlight some of Pakistan’s stand-out national features.
 On the Green Rs.10 note, the depiction on the back is of the Bab-e-Khyber, the entrance of the famous Khyber Pass.